-Laser or endoscopic surgery can be used for small, early stage cancers of the larynx (stage 1 or 2).
+Laser or endoscopic surgery can be used for small, early-stage cancers of the larynx (stage 1 or 2).
 You may need to have your larynx partially or completely removed if the cancer is large.
 Sometimes surgery is used to remove any cancer remaining after radiotherapy treatment.
 Read more about surgery for laryngeal cancer.

 This is the use of drugs to kill or control the cancer cells.
-Many laryngeal cancer patients receive a combination chemotherapy drugs.
+Many laryngeal cancer patients receive a combination of chemotherapy drugs.
 Chemotherapy can also be given during radiotherapy or before or after radiotherapy and surgery.
 Read more about chemotherapy.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.
 If you are interested in taking part, talk to your doctor.
 If a trial is been carried out at a different hospital you still have the right to participate if you fit the inclusion criteria.
 Your consultant can tell you if the trial may suit you or not.
 Learn more about clinical trials.

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.

 Your doctor or nurse will discuss any possible side-effects with you before your treatment.
 Some treatments may cause nausea, vomiting, diarrhoea, constipation, loss of appetite and hair loss.
 A lot of treatments cause fatigue.

 Treating metastatic (secondary) laryngeal cancer

 Metastatic or secondary cancer means the cancer has spread to other parts of your body.